Updated February 2024

-Google is about to start using page experience as part of their ranking algorithm, making it yet another factor to keep on top of to achieve a high position in the search results.
+Google uses the page experience as part of their ranking algorithm, making it yet another factor to keep on top of to achieve a high position in the search results.

 Google have grouped these under the title of Core Web Vitals, to provide a snapshot health-check of your site – but crucially it can use real visitor data.